-Step 3: Configure OOIBase32
+Step 3: Configure OOIBase32 Software

-Navigate to the OOIBase32 icon and select it.
-You need to configure OOIBase32 before using the USB2000.
-(For details on using OOIBase32, refer to the OOIBase32 Spectrometer Operating Software Manual, which can be found on the Software and Resources Library CD and our web site.)
+After you restart your computer, navigate to the OOIBase32 icon and select it.
+Now that your A/D converter and software have been installed, you need to configure your software.
+For details on using OOIBase32, refer to the OOIBase32 Spectrometer Operating Software Manual.